suphamster/lada/README.md

 ### Using Docker

 The app is also available via Docker (CLI only).
-You can pull it from Docker Hub with the following command:
+You can get the image `ladaapp/lada` from [Docker Hub](https://hub.docker.com/r/ladaapp/lada) with this command:

 ```shell
 docker pull ladaapp/lada:latest
 ````

+> [!NOTE]
+> The Docker version works only with x86_64 CPUs and Nvidia/CUDA GPUs.
+Ensure your system NVIDIA GPU drivers are upt-to-date.
+> It can also be used without a GPU but it will be very slow.

 > [!TIP]
-> When using the Docker you'll need to make the file/directory available to the Container as well as the GPU:
+> When using Docker you'll need to make the file/directory available to the container as well as the GPU:
 >  ```shell
 > docker run --rm --gpus all --mount type=bind,src=<input video path>,dst=/mnt ladaapp/lada:latest --input "/mnt/<input video file>"
 > ```

-> [!NOTE]
-> The Flatpak version works only with x86_64 CPUs and Nvidia/CUDA GPUs.
-Ensure your system NVIDIA GPU drivers are upt-to-date.
-> It can also be used without a GPU but it will be very slow.

 ### Alternative Installation Methods

 If the packages above don't work for you then you'll have to follow the [Build](#build) steps to set up the project.

 Note that these instructions are mostly intended for developers to set up their environment to start working on the source code.
+But you should hopefully be able to follow the instructions even if you aren't a developer.

 There have been successful reports of installing Lada on Windows with Nvidia and Intel GPUs.
 AMD GPUs should also work but probably not with Windows as PyTorch/ROCm builds are only available for Linux.

-Patches / reports welcome if you are able to make it run on other systems or have a suggestion how to improve the documentation.

-Reach out if you can support packaging the app for other OS or hardware.
+Reach out if you can support packaging the app for other operating systems or hardware.

+There is some work going on to package the app natively for Windows [here](https://github.com/ladaapp/lada/issues/77).

 ## Build
 If you want to start hacking on this project you'll need to install the app from source.
 Check out the detailed installation guides for [Linux](docs/linux_install.md) and [Windows](docs/windows_install.md).